Home Experience Services Contact Us Seminars Attorney's Guide to Perception Resources

 V = closing velocity in (feet/sec)

 In the analysis of a specific collision, the important factor is the position on the curve, the distance where the looming is perceptible.
-At longer distances, the driver cannot see the looming and cannot accurately judge the closing rate.
+At longer distances, the driver cannot see the looming and cannot accurately judge the time-to-collision3.
 Once the driver reaches a distance where the looming is perceptible, then he theoretically can perceive the TTC.
 Whether this tells him to respond immediately is a different question that I discuss later.
-But it is certain that until looming is perceptible, the driver has no accurate information about closing rate or TTC.
+But it is certain that until looming is perceptible, the driver has no accurate information about TTC.

 The distance at which looming is detectable (the point of the curves in Figure 2) depends on the motion threshold, the minimum rate of expansion that is perceptible.
 This motion rate is usually expressed as angular velocity, degrees/second or more often as radians/second.
-Estimates range from .0030 radian/second in highly optimized research experiments (e. g., Hoffman & Mortimer, 1996) to .0275 radian/second (Plotkin, 1984) based on road accident data.
-There are reasons to discount both of these extreme values and to put a reasonable range estimate for normal drivers under good daylight conditions at about .004 to .008 radian/second (Green, et al, 2008).
+Estimates range from 0.0030 radian/second in highly optimized research experiments (e.g., Hoffman & Mortimer, 1996) to 0.0275 radian/second (Plotkin, 1984) based on road accident data.
+There are reasons to discount both of these extreme values and to put a reasonable motion threshold range estimate for normal drivers under good daylight conditions at about 0.004 to 0.008 radian/second (Green, et al, 2017).
+However, it should be remembered that these thresholds come from "car following" studies where a driver trails another vehicle and responds when the lead vehicle brakes.
+There are absolutely no studies of looming that involve drivers traveling at high speed on a freeway when they encounter stopped or slow moving vehicle.

 Table 2 shows distance and time-to-collision (TTC) at which looming is perceptible as a function of looming threshold for a driver traveling 60 mph (88.02 ft/sec).
 I have assumed that width is 8 feet, the width of a typical tractor-trailer.